Application deadline: March 1ST

 Discover the investigation, innovation, and impact of Design.

-Modeled after the first-year college experience, sessions will consist of studio learning, lectures, critiques, field trips to museums, workspaces, and community spaces, as well as guided work sessions with faculty.
+Modeled after the first-year college experience, sessions will consist of studio learning, lectures, and critiques, as well as guided work sessions with faculty.
 Students will be assigned their own personal studio space, providing them with their first foray into “studio life.”
-By the end of the program, participants will have portfolio pieces that have been critiqued by School of Design faculty.
+By the end of the program, participants will have portfolio pieces that have been critiqued by the School of Design faculty.
 There will also be a showcase that will feature all the work students have completed during the program, for fellow classmates, faculty, and parents to see.

 Curriculum includes: